 With Chadwick’s Core Values of honesty, respect, fairness, responsibility and compassion as their guide, sixth-grade students engage in meaningful activities beyond the classroom, where a world of self-expression and expansion awaits.

 At the beginning of the school year, sixth-grade students embark on a five-day trip to Catalina Island where they engage in an immersive Catalina Island Marine Institute (CIMI) course.
 Current and new Chadwick students have a chance to connect and deepen relationships while experiencing hands-on learning.
+Watch this video to learn more about this special trip.

 Day and night time kayaking and snorkeling excursions teach students about marine biology and the aquatic environment.
 In addition, our sixth graders participate in a second outdoor education trip in the spring to reinforce their connection with nature and develop skills in preparation for their Middle and Upper School trips.